wzeta21/post-app/README.md

 # REACT PROJECT

 This project was created to practice react, to improve my skills as a software developer.
+It is also my first adventure with react

 This application consumes an api [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com), when a post is selected, shows selected post title, content and comments, also show the post owner details